Dear Parents, Students, and Staff:

 Most of the time, we have had very good luck with our Alert Parent Notification System, but there are times due to the magnitude of calls being sent out, that calls may be delayed.
 Please make sure that you rely on other methods too, as we also post weather-related announcements on the Sioux Falls television stations, as well as our school Twitter account (@BeresfordSchool), Facebook (@BSDWatchdogs), and live feed on our district web page (www.beresford.k12.sd.us).
 Of course, as a parent, you always have the option to decide whether or not to send your children to school or pick them up due to the weather and/or road conditions.
 We thank you for your cooperation and appreciate the arrangements that you make for your children during weather-related emergencies and situations.

 Please plan ahead with your children.
 It is extremely important for you as parents to discuss with your children what to do for adequate winter weather apparel and emergency plans.
 Warm winter clothes, which include coats, gloves, stocking hats, and footwear, are extremely important attire to wear to and from school, as well as on school bus trips in case a bus becomes stranded.
-If your child drives to school, please express to them the importance of taking their time and drive slowly in the event of fog, ice, or snow.
-If the weather causes them to be late, they will not be counted tardy.
-It is better to err on the side of caution and be safe.
+If your child drives to school, please express to them the importance of taking their time and driving slowly in the event of fog, ice, or snow.
+If the weather causes them to be late, they will not be counted as tardy.

 If we need to call off school during school hours, please rehearse with your children the plans they should have in place in the event you may not be home.
 Please let them know where you have a key to get into the house in case the house would be locked.
 Also, lining up an alternate location for your child to go to in case you are not home is also a necessary plan to make at this time.